High-dimensional Kuramoto models on Stiefel manifolds synchronize complex networks almost globally: Problem Formulation

-Since the system \eqref{eq:descent} is an analytic gradient descent, it will converge to an equilibrium point from any initial condition \cite{absil2006stable}.
-This property allows us to adopt the following definition: \begin{definition} The agents are said to synchronize, or to reach consensus, if $\lim_{t\rightarrow\infty}\ma{S}\in\mathcal{C}$, where is $\ma{S}$ is the state variable of the gradient descent flow \eqref{eq:descent} and $\mathcal{C}$ is the consensus manifold defined by \eqref{eq:C}. \end{definition}
+Since the system \eqref{eq:stateeq} is an analytic gradient descent, it will converge to an equilibrium point from any initial condition \citep{lageman2007convergence}.
+This property allows us to adopt a strong definition of what it means for \eqref{eq:stateeq} to reach consensus: \begin{definition} The agents are said to synchronize, or to reach consensus, if $\lim_{t\rightarrow\infty}\ma{S}(t)\in\mathcal{C}$, where $\ma{S}$ is the state variable of the gradient descent flow \eqref{eq:stateeq} and $\mathcal{C}$ is the consensus manifold defined by \eqref{eq:C}. \end{definition}